WHERE WE COME FROM

 On March 12th the unthinkable happened: The Metropolitan Opera closed its doors as New York buckled down for its extended battle with Covid 19.
 It was clear even in these early days of quarantine that we were entering trying times for the performing arts, inextricably dependent on the ability of performers and their audience to gather both in rehearsal and performance.

-Soon learning that their program was of interest not only to their immediate circles but also to a community that grew to include over 1400 singers, voice teachers, coaches, conductors, and opera lovers around the world, Rachelle and Derrick realized that they had discovered a method of delivering content that was not merely a quarantine-era substitute, but rather a powerful and promising method of disseminating high-level musical information while building a community of both established and aspiring operatic artists and teachers.
+Soon learning that their program was of interest not only to their immediate circles but also to a community that grew to include over 1700 singers, voice teachers, coaches, conductors, and opera lovers around the world, Rachelle and Derrick realized that they had discovered a method of delivering content that was not merely a quarantine-era substitute, but rather a powerful and promising method of disseminating high-level musical information while building a community of both established and aspiring operatic artists and teachers.
 The Vaccai Project prompted the birth of Bel Canto Boot Camp — a place for alumni of the course to apply the lessons learned at the feet of Vaccai to other repertoire and to explore additional historical texts as a group.
+These days BCBC also invites lovers of singing to become members and listen and learn alongside the singers and teachers in our community.

 The beauty of the program lies in its inclusivity, an expansion of the richness of the New York opera community available to artists all over the world, breaking the often prohibitive barriers of distance, cost, time, and audition-only programs.
 Vaccai Summer Session involved singers, teachers, coaches and conductors from the UK and mainland Europe in addition to Southern Africa, Asia, Australia, and the Americas.
 Shared practice videos and interactive Zoom seminars have connected this international community to us and our team of mentors, as well as to celebrated guests including Will Crutchfield (history and influence of the microphone on acoustic singing) and Daniel Lerner (psychology of performance and positivity).